Card Notes & Sources

 Card 43

 David Hilbert: “I do not see that the sex of the candidate is an argument against her admission as a Privatdozent.
 After all, we are a university, not a bathing establishment.”
-(Not Even Wrong, Peter Woit, 43)
+(Woit, 43)

 “stop by later for more food, drinks and discussion” Noether would host events at her apartment where students and professors could come to relax and chat about math over food, desserts and wine.
 (On Emmy Noether and Her Algebraic Works, Deborah Radford, 9)